 3. Ambiance and staff

 KFC ensures that the vibe of the restaurant is very family-friendly.
-The layout, the decor, the music all help to create a lively and upbeat environment that does not make you want to leave and instead makes you want to spend more time with your loved ones.
+The layout, the decor, and the music all help to create a lively and upbeat environment that does not make you want to leave but instead makes you want to spend more time with your loved ones.

 4. Variety of options